You can make poop disgusting by the use of dog stool eating deterrents. These deterrents are meant to stop a dog from eating poop.

 How to stop your dog from stool eating

-This will take you a few weeks and you will not have any problems with house soiling or poop eating.
+This will take a few weeks, and you will not have problems with house soiling or poop eating.

 Play and exercise

-Play and exercise are also helpful in eliminating anxiety which might cause stool eating in dogs.
-Dogs are quite prone to anxiety, and particularly separation anxiety.
 This is because of the attachment they feel to us.
-When left alone, your dog will do anything to cope with the anxiety, including stool eating.
+When left alone, your dog will do anything to cope with the stress, including stool eating.

 Get rid of the stool